koljapluemer/obsidian-to-html/README.md

 3. **Export**: Run command "Export vault to HTML"

 **Tip**: To verify media export, create a note with both an image embed (`![[image.png|Alt text|300]]`) and a video embed (`![[clip.mp4|640]]`), then use "Export vault to HTML" and open the generated HTML to confirm the image renders and the video plays with controls.

+**Warning**: Every export removes `.html` files inside the export path that weren't regenerated in the current run (the plugin skips the `assets/` folder).
+Keep any hand-authored HTML outside of the export directory if you don't want it deleted.

 ## GitHub Pages Deployment